-Seven grant categories are available to applicants, each designed to support research projects of differing levels of complexity and to support researchers at different stages of their career.
+Seven grant categories are available to applicants to support research projects of differing levels of complexity and to support researchers at different stages of their career.
 Grants will be available to support both early and established career researchers to undertake research projects, including Postdoctoral Fellows.
-Grants are also available to support tertiary students studying taxonomy, including Honours Scholarships, Masters Scholarships and PhD Scholarship Support Grants for PhD students.
-Non-salaried Researcher Grants are also available to allow the completion of projects by non-salaried researchers.
-The maximum number of grants in each category varies each year based on the ability to fund research grants (see section 3.1) and the calibre of applications.
+Grants are available to support tertiary students studying taxonomy, including Honours Scholarships, Masters Scholarships and PhD Scholarship Support Grants.
+Non-Salaried Researcher Grants are available to allow the completion of projects by non-salaried researchers.
+The maximum number of grants in each category varies each year based on the funding available (see Section 3.1) and the quality of applications.